Which Institutions Own Shares In Eversource Energy (ES)?

-Eversource Energy (NYSE: ES) is -3.46% lower on its value in year-to-date trading and has touched a low of $77.07 and a high of $94.63 in the current 52-week trading range.
+Eversource Energy (NYSE: ES) is -8.60% lower on its value in year-to-date trading and has touched a low of $77.07 and a high of $94.63 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ES stock was last observed hovering at around $88.61 in the last trading session, with the day’s loss setting it -0.78% off its average median price target of $95.00 for the next 12 months.
-It is also 15.55% off the consensus price target high of $104.00 offered by analysts, but current levels are 0.19% higher than the price target low of $88.00 for the same period.
+The ES stock was last observed hovering at around $82.49 in the last trading session, with the day’s gains setting it 0.67% off its average median price target of $94.00 for the next 12 months.
+It is also 20.04% off the consensus price target high of $104.00 offered by 19 analysts, but current levels are 5.5% higher than the price target low of $88.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now